Mitch McConnell hits Democrats' 'totally unserious' HEROES Act coronavirus relief bill

 READ MORE: 2nd stimulus check, 'hazard pay' for essential workers and other highlights of coronavirus HEROES Act

+Pelosi told reporters she believed both parties "and even down Pennsylvania Avenue" - a reference to the White House - understand "the hardships Americans are feeling."
+She called the Democratic proposal "our offer" and said while she's had no recent negotiations with Treasury Secretary Steven Mnuchin, the administration's chief bargainer, "I'm sure that they'll come with something."

+White House officials quickly released a statement of their own.
+It said the legislation Pelosi unveiled Tuesday is "more concerned with delivering on longstanding partisan and ideological wishlists than with enhancing the ability of our Nation to deal with the public health and economic challenges we face."

-The House Democratic bill would provide nearly $1 trillion to help financially struggling state and local governments, extend special unemployment benefits and direct payments to individuals, and bolster spending for health care programs and essential workers.
+The Democratic bill would provide nearly $1 trillion to help financially struggling state and local governments, e xtend special unemployment benefits and direct payments to individuals, and bolster spending for health care programs and essential workers.

-Senate Minority Leader Chuck Schumer, D-N.Y., criticized McConnell on Thursday for saying last week that Congress should "pause" before spending more money on the effort.

-"Time to press the pause button?
-When we have faced the greatest health and economic crisis since the Depression?"
-Schumer said.

-House members scattered around the country because of the dangers of traveling and congregating in groups are returning to Washington.
-The chamber is expected to approve Pelosi's package Friday in a largely party-line vote.
-The smaller Senate has been in session since last week.
+The House on Friday plans to approve the measure, which would be Congress' fifth and largest bill aimed at nursing the teetering economy through the coronavirus crisis.
+The measure is likely to pass on a near-party line vote and eventually lead to negotiations.

+Objections listed by the White House and McConnell included provisions rolling back GOP-passed tax increases on residents of states with high taxes and making it easier for people to vote by mail and for immigrants in the U.S. illegally to receive some federal assistance.

+Congress has approved nearly $3 trillion in recent weeks to address the country's twin economic and health crises, including money for coronavirus testing.

+Republicans have expressed worries about burgeoning budget deficits and said lawmakers should evaluate how the initial dollars are being spent before moving fresh legislation.
+They also want to see whether the economy begins to recover as some states begin easing restrictions that have kept many businesses shuttered.

-The House vote will come as 36 million Americans have applied for unemployment benefits since the virus hit the U.S..
-In addition, 1.4 million people in the U.S. have confirmed cases of the virus and more than 84,000 have died.
+Friday's House vote will come as 36 million Americans have applied for unemployment benefits since the virus hit the U.S..
+In addition, 1.4 million people in the U.S. have confirmed cases of the virus and more than 85,000 have died.

 Federal Reserve Chair Jerome Powell has said a painful, prolonged recession could take hold unless Congress provides fresh aid to bolster the all-but-dormant economy.